 - Day of the Tentacle has three characters (Bernard, Hoagie and Laverne) who end up in different time periods, and send items back and forth via a set of porta-potties to solve problems and save the world from a giant tentacle.
 It's that kind of game.

-- In Ratchet & Clank: Going Commando Captain Qwark flushed himself down the prison toilet to escape from his Personal Hygenator Scam Trial.
+- In Ratchet & Clank: Going Commando, after being arrested, Captain Qwark flushed himself down the prison toilet to escape from his Personal Hygienator scam trial.